Subscribe to our

 Back pain, a common issue affecting millions, can range from a dull, constant ache to a sudden, sharp pain.
 It can be caused by many factors, but one possible cause is a slipped disc, also known as a herniated disc.

 A slipped disc occurs when the soft, cushion-like discs between your spine's bones get damaged.
-This can happen due to lifting heavy objects, twisting awkwardly, or simply from wear and tear over time.
+This can happen due to lifting heavy objects, twisting awkwardly, poor posture, or simply from wear and tear over time.
 When a disc slips, it can press on nearby nerves, causing pain, numbness, or weakness in your back.
 Sometimes, this pain can even extend to your legs or arms.

 Book Your Appointment One click at +91 9667064100

 Slipped disc does not mean that the disc actually got slipped.
 But it means that it got ruptured, split or bulged.
 This rupturing of disc can fail the nearby tissues along with the disc cartilage, which allows the inner gel of the disc to escape into the surrounding area.
 This jelly-like substance may put pressure on the spinal cord or any adjacent nerve which can cause symptoms like pain, weakness and numbness in that area.
+The condition is also referred as ruptured disc, herniated disc, prolapsed disk.

 Symptoms of a slipped Disc can be from mild to severe and can vary from person to person.